kaga/kaga.github.io/_posts/2021-03-02-Test-Driven-Development-Part-3.markdown

 When I first started using TDD to drive design, I used to prefer a top-down approach, and staring at the test for long period of time thinking really hard about the public interface design.

 Later I started writing more tests to demonstrate different scenarios, just like this example.
-Sometimes it is faster and enough to get a good design.
+Sometimes it is faster and create enough examples to get a good design.

 In other times, I would stop the top-down thinking and start building the module from the ground up.
 With enough unit test and continuous refactoring, I found this bottom-up approach embrace the idea of **evolutionary design**, and produce the same if not better results.

 I am probably not the first one to say it, but I think TDD also short for **Test Driven Design**.

-This is the revised test case and design after just 1 iteration, which addressed both issues mentioned above.
+This is the revised test case and design after another iteration, which addressed both issues mentioned above.
+From this point, I am quite confident to revise the design according to new requirements.

 ```kotlin
 @Test